chadxz/respoke-app-express-boilerplate/README.md

  - social signon using twitter, github, and google
  - ability to associate existing account with social login methods
  - ability to retrieve vanity details about other users that have signed up
+ - ability to perform Respoke brokered authentication for a logged-in user

 some things this project does **not** have: